site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 If the package does not exist in the repository, a warning message is displayed and the script automatically falls back to official binary installation.
 An error message is displayed and the process terminates if a network error occurs.

 The service name for OpenWrt package installation is `adguardhome`.

+## YAML Configuration File Generation Timing

+The YAML configuration file is generated before installing the AdGuard Home package.
+This allows the existing configuration file to be used during package installation, applying the initial configuration automatically.

+The generation process flow is as follows.

+1. Determines `SERVICE_NAME` according to the installation mode (`openwrt` or `official`)
+2. Creates the destination directory for the configuration file
+3. Downloads the template and replaces placeholders
+4. Executes package or binary installation

 ## Detailed Removal Mode Behavior